Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Experiments

+The BResNet was then trained using the combined objective (Eq.~\ref{eq:total_loss}), with the same \ac{SGD} optimizer, cosine annealing schedule, and \ac{MC} sampling configuration used in Experiment~1.
+Training required 80 epochs and a batch size of 16.
+A warm-up strategy was used with $\beta$ set to 0 for the first 5 epochs, and 1.2 for the remaining.
 For preprocessing, retinal fundus images were normalized using standard ImageNet statistics (mean = [0.485, 0.456, 0.406], std = [0.229, 0.224, 0.225]) for each channel.
 Data augmentation was applied during training, including random horizontal flipping (probability = 0.5), random rotation (up to 10 degrees), and color jittering (brightness and contrast variation of 0.1).
 During validation and testing, only normalization was applied without augmentation.

-Unlike Experiment 1, which employed direct Bayesian training, a two-stage training strategy was adopted to facilitate stable convergence.
-In the first stage, the deterministic ResNet-34 initialized with ImageNet pre-trained weights was fine-tuned until convergence using standard cross-entropy loss.
-For the deterministic ResNet-34 training stage, the model was trained using the \ac{SGD} optimizer with a batch size of 32, a learning rate of 0.05, and trained for 40 epochs.
-In the second stage, the converged model was converted to BResNet by replacing standard convolutional and linear layers with their Bayesian counterparts.
-The learned weights from the first stage were used to initialize the mean of the variational posterior distributions, providing a stable starting point that accelerates convergence and enables $\mathcal{L}_{\text{CUB}}$ to focus on uncertainty calibration rather than basic feature learning.

-After the Bayesian conversion, the BResNet was trained using the total objective function defined in Eq.~(\ref{eq:total_loss}), which combines the \ac{VI} objective $\mathcal{L}_{\text{ELBO}}$ with the proposed uncertainty calibration loss $\mathcal{L}_{\text{CUB}}$.
-To further stabilize uncertainty-aware optimization, a warm-up strategy was employed where $\beta$ was set to 0 for the first 5 epochs and then fixed at 1.2 for the remaining training epochs.
-The confidence threshold was set to $\gamma = 0.9$, corresponding to a theoretical uncertainty lower bound of approximately 0.325.

-The network was trained using the \ac{SGD} optimizer with a momentum of 0.9 and a weight decay of $5 \times 10^{-4}$.
-A cosine annealing learning rate schedule was employed to smoothly decay the learning rate from an initial value of $4 \times 10^{-4}$ over 80 epochs with a batch size of 16.
-For the stochastic variational layers, 5 \ac{MC} samples per forward pass were utilized during training to balance computational efficiency with gradient estimation accuracy, while 80 \ac{MC} forward passes were used during inference for robust uncertainty quantification.
+\paragraph{Post-hoc calibration protocol:} The same \ac{DTS} post-hoc calibration protocol used in Experiment~1 was applied to the \ac{CUB-Loss}-trained BResNet model, using the held-out validation set with frozen weights.